 The first thing that Sam did was to commit to taking immediate action.
 The entire organization pulled together to immediately correct the major non-conformances within the 5-day deadline and prevent the loss of their accreditation.

 The effort and stress to meet this threat took its toll on Sam and his staff.
-How could he evert future events such as this and sustain the corrective actions necessary to protect the organization?
-Sam decided to contact Omnitech Health to discover how the Omni-Assistant software could assist them with solutions for the many challenges they faced and manage going forward to sustain a high level of Quality, Compliance and Risk Management.
+How could he prevent future events such as this and sustain the corrective actions necessary to protect the organization?
+Sam decided to contact Omnitech Innovations to discover how the Omni-Assistant software could assist them with solutions for the many challenges they faced and manage going forward to sustain a high level of Quality, Compliance and Risk Management.

 Today, Sam is always up-to-date and in-the-know reassured that they are proactively evaluating risk and implementing necessary precautions to reduce the potential for harm.
 Not only are they exceeding standards, but also solving problems proactively, enjoying their digital journey and implementing processes for analyzing workflow and continuously improving upon them.